peter88213/nvhelp-en/source/nv_aeon2/index.rst

 ~~~~~~~~~~~~~~~~~

 -  "Narrative" events that begin before 0001-01-01 in the timeline, will
-   not be synchronized with novelibre, because novelibre can not handle
+   not be synchronized with *novelibre*, because *novelibre* can not handle
    these dates.
 -  The same applies to the section duration in this case, i.e. the event
-   duration in Timeline and the section duration in novelibre may
+   duration in Timeline and the section duration in *novelibre* may
    differ.

 Conversion rules for newly created novelibre projects